How 'spellbinding' day at the bottom unfolded

 By the end of the final match, former Arsenal and England striker Alan Smith told Sky Sports: "It was a magnificent spectacle.
 It turned into everything you hoped it would be.
 Tension, goals, thrills, spills, absolutely spell-binding to watch."

-Up first were Leicester, who travelled to Craven Cottage needing victory over Fulham to avoid slipping into the drop zone, but they quickly found themselves 3-0 down by half-time.
+Up first were Leicester, who travelled to Craven Cottage needing victory over Fulham to be certain they would not slip into the drop zone, but they quickly found themselves 3-0 down by half-time.

 It extended their club record of 20 consecutive Premier League matches without a clean sheet and it was the first time in 12 years Fulham could enjoy a three-goal lead at the break.